-Utah is winning the regional competition with Colorado for manufacturing prominence.
-Here’s what a new industrial hierarchy means in the West
+Utah is winning in the regional competition for manufacturing prominence.
+Here’s how a new hierarchy is shaping up in the West

 Four years ago I wrote that in the regional competition between the Rocky Mountain look-alikes to attract manufacturing business and economy, the outcome would likely come down to Utah’s workforce advantage vs. Colorado’s “high-velocity food and beverage business.”